Image Search with AI Models

 EAST

-The key innovation of EAST[9] is its unified detection framework, which combines text region prediction and orientation regression into a single network.
+EAST's key innovation[9] is its unified detection framework, which combines text region prediction and orientation regression into a single network.
 This allows the model to simultaneously predict the quadrilateral bounding boxes of text regions and their orientations, eliminating the need for separate post-processing steps.

-EAST utilizes a fully-convolutional network architecture, which enables efficient and dense predictions across the entire input image.
+EAST uses a fully convolutional network architecture, which enables efficient and dense predictions across the entire input image.
 The model employs a feature fusion module to combine multi-scale features, allowing it to handle text of varying scales and orientations.

-The output of EAST is a set of quadrilateral bounding boxes representing the detected text regions, along with their associated orientation information.
+The output of EAST is a set of quadrilateral bounding boxes representing the detected text regions, and their associated orientation information.
 This rich output can be directly used for subsequent text recognition tasks, making EAST a powerful and versatile text detection solution.

 figure 9 EAST framework.png